redfin/swift-style-guide/README.markdown

 ## Naming

 Descriptive and consistent naming makes software easier to read and understand.
 Use the Swift naming conventions described in the [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
 Some key takeaways include:

-- striving for clarity at the call site
+- clarity at the call site
 - prioritizing clarity over brevity
 - using `camelCase` (not `snake_case`)
 - using `UpperCamelCase` for types and protocols, `lowerCamelCase` for everything else